Kiel Brown

-Kiel Brown (born May 1984 in Toowoomba) is an Australian field hockey player.
+Kiel Brown (born May 1984) is an Australian field hockey player.
 He earned a bronze medal at the 2008 Summer Olympics and a gold medal at the 2011 Men's Hockey Champions Trophy.

 Personal

 Brown was born in May 1984 in Toowoomba, Queensland.
 He is from Western Australia.
 He is currently a university student, at Curtin University where he is studying psychology.

 In 2008, Brown gave a Melbourne-based reporter a tour of the 2008 Summer Olympics athlete quarters.
 He and his teammates brought blow up toys to the games, including blow up boxing kangaroos and crocodiles.
 He and his teammates also set up a slushy machine in their area of the athlete village.
 He was given a welcome pack when he got there that included "body wash, hand sanitiser and a USB drive."
 It did not contain condoms, an item which had been distributed to 2004 Summer Olympics competitors.